mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 If congestion control is done by the QUIC implementation, the application needs a mechanism to query the currently available bandwidth to adapt media codec configurations.
 The employed congestion controller of the QUIC connection SHOULD expose such an API to the application.
-If a current bandwidth estimation is not available from the QUIC congestion controller, the sender can either implement an alternative bandwidth estimation at the application layer as described in
+If a current bandwidth estimate is not available from the QUIC congestion controller, the sender can either implement an alternative bandwidth estimation at the application layer as described in
 {{cc-application-layer}} or a receiver can feedback the observed bandwidth